wspr-ncsu/visiblev8/post-processor/README.md

 ## Input

 Log file input can be read from named log files or from `stdin` (by specifying `-` as a filename).
-Filenames prefixed by the `@` character are interpreted as MongoDB OIDs from our original MongoDB storage scheme; these require MongoDB credentials to be provided via environment variables; no more documentation on this is provided, as it is considered a deprecated feature.
+Filenames prefixed by the `@` character are interpreted as MongoDB OIDs from our original MongoDB storage scheme; these require MongoDB credentials to be provided via environment variables;

 ## Output Modes